QuentinRa/blog.quentinra.dev/cyber/cybersecurity/notes.md

   * `ffuf -w /usr/share/seclists/Discovery/DNS/namelist.txt -H "Host: FUZZ.acmeitsupport.thm" -u http://10.10.126.102 -fs 2395`
   * The above command uses the -w switch to specify the wordlist we are going to use.
 The -H switch adds/edits a header (in this instance, the Host header), we have the FUZZ keyword in the space where a subdomain would normally go, and this is where we will try all the options from the wordlist.
   * Because the above command will always produce a valid result, we need to filter the output.
 We can do this by using the page size result with the -fs switch.
 Edit the below command replacing {size} with the most occurring size value
+* Errors in web application
+  * ex: signin username taken
+    * ffuf -w /usr/share/seclists/Usernames/Names/names.txt -X POST -d "username=FUZZ&email=x&password=x&cpassword=x" -H "Content-Type: application/x-www-form-urlencoded" -u http://10.10.136.157/customers/signup -mr "username already exists"
+    * -X argument specifies the request method, this will be a GET request by default, but it is a POST request in our example.
+The -d argument specifies the data that we are going to send.
+In our example, we have the fields username, email, password and cpassword.
+We've set the value of the username to FUZZ.
+In the ffuf tool, the FUZZ keyword signifies where the contents from our wordlist will be inserted in the request.
+The -H argument is used for adding additional headers to the request.
+In this instance, we're setting the Content-Type to the webserver knows we are sending form data.
+The -u argument specifies the URL we are making the request to, and finally, the -mr argument is the text on the page we are looking for to validate we've found a valid username.
+    * ffuf -w valid_usernames.txt:W1,/usr/share/seclists/Passwords/Common-Credentials/10-million-password-list-top-100.txt:W2 -X POST -d "username=W1&password=W2" -H "Content-Type: application/x-www-form-urlencoded" -u http://10.10.136.157/customers/login -fc 200
+    * we have to specify our own FUZZ keyword.
+In this instance, we've chosen W1
+    * -fc code: filter codes that are not code

 <hr class="sep-both">